SkoolPlus/PET/my-notes/speaking/part-1.md

 **Q:** Do you like celebrities?

 **A:** My favorite artist is Martin Garrix, who is the best DJ in the world.
-I'm a big fan of Martin because when I listen to his music I get more positive energy and focus on my work.
+I'm a big fan of Martin because when I listen to his music, I get more positive energy and focus on my work.
 One of his music I love most is Animals.

 **Q:** What kind of film do you like?